apache/datasketches-website/docs/Governance/ChairResponsibilities.md

 ### Where
 The content should be committed to the meeting agenda in the board directory in the foundation repository, trying to keep a similar format to the others.
-This can be found at:
+Exmaples can be found at the following link.
+See past "board_agenda_YYYY_MM_DD.txt".

 * <https://svn.apache.org/repos/private/foundation/board>